 (Categories and Tags Converter feature)

-WordPress Post Categories – Plugins
+Post Categories – Plugins

 (Extend the functionality of your Table of Categories with plugins)

-Step 5 – Use Categories Effectively
+Step 5 – Using WordPress Categories Effectively

-Publish Posts Under Relevant Post Categories
+Publish Posts Under The Most Relevant Post Category

-Use An SEO Plugin
+Use A WordPress SEO Plugin

-(Optimizing your categories with SEO plugins)
+(Edit Category screen – Optimize your categories with SEO plugins)